-I/We, NRIC No./Passport No./Company No. of being a a member/members of Timberwell Berhad hereby appoint NRIC N o./Passport No of and/orfailing him/her NRIC N o./Passport No of Meetin Service Kuala I ng him/her, the Chairman of Meeting as my/our proxy to vote for me/us on my/our behalt g of the Company will be conducted virtually and live stream from the Broadcast Venue at es (Holdings) Sdn.
-Bhd., Level 7, Menara Milenium, Jalan Damanlela, Pusat Bandar Damansara Lumpur on Tuesday, 24 May 2022 at 10:00 a.m., and at every adjournment thereof. indicate with an (X) in the appropriate space how you wish your vote to be cast.
-If you do not Meeting Room , Damansara m of Securities Heights, 50490 proxy t to vote on any resolution, the proxy shall vote as he/she thinks fit, or at his/her discretion, ab stain from vo oting.
-No. Ordinary Resolution For Against 1.
-To approve the Directors' fees in respect of the financial year ended 31 December 2021.
-2. To approve the Directors' Remuneration (excluding Directors' Fees) payable to the Board of the Company and its subsidiaries.
-3. To re-elect Dato Sri Tiong King Sing as a Director.
-4. To re-elect Mr Loo Choo Hong as a Director.
-5. To re-elect Mr Wong Chong Kim as a Director.
-6. To re-appoint Messrs.
-Baker Tilly Monteiro Heng PLT (AF 0117) as Auditors of the Company and to authorise the Directors to fix their remuneration.
-7. To approve the Authority to Issue and Allot Shares.
-8. 1.
-To approve the Proposed Amendments to the Constitution of the Company Dated : this day of 2022 No. of shares CDS Account Contact No. Signat ure(s)/Common Seal of Shareholder(s) The pr oportion of my/our shareholding to be represented by my/our proxy/proxies is as follows: • amed proxy % Second named proxy % 100 % Strike out whichever is not applicable.
+I/We, NRIC No./Passport No./Company No

+of

+being a member/members of Timberwell Berhad hereby appoint

+NRIC I No./Passport No of

+and/or failing him/her

+NRIC I No./Passport No of

+Meetir Sabah Please ng him/her, the Chairman of Meeting as my/our proxy to vote for me/us on my/our being of the Company will be held at Crown 2, Level 2, Sabah Oriental Hotel, Jalan Kemajuan, Karon Wednesday, 24 May 2023 at 3:00 p.m. and at any adjournment thereof. amunsing, 88000 ndicate how you 0 Kota Kinabalu,

+e on any resolution, the proxy shall vote as he/she thinks fit, or at his/her discretion, abstain fr

+No. Ordinary Resolutions For Against

+1. To approve the Directors' fees in respect of the financial year ended 31 December 2022.
+To approve the Directors' benefit payable to the Board of the Company and its subsidiaries.

+2. To re-elect Datuk Yap Pak Leong as a Director. +

+4. To re-elect Madam Agnes Soei-Tin Lamey as a Director. +

+5. To re-appoint Messrs.
+Baker Tilly Monteiro Heng PLT as Auditors of the Company and to +

+authorise the Directors to fix their remuneration.

+6. To approve the Authority to Issue and Allot Shares.

+Dated this day of 2023

+No. of shares held

+CDS Account No.

+Contact No.

+Signat ure(s)/Common Seal of Shareholder(s)

+The nr oportion of my/our shareholding to be represented by my/our proxy/proxies is as follows:

+• amed proxy %

+Second named proxy %

+000011 100 %

+Strike out whichever is not applicable.

 NOTES:

-Every member entitled to attend and vote at the meeting is entitled to appoint a proxy/proxies to attend participate, speak and vote for him/her but his attendance shall automatically revoke the proxy's authority.
-A proxy may but need not be a member of the Company.

-A member shall be entitled to appoint not more than two (2) proxies to attend, vote and speak at the same meeting.
-Where a member appoints more than one (1) proxy, the appointment shall be invalid unless he/she specifies the proportion of his/her holdings to be represented by each proxy.

-Where a member of the Company is an authorised nominee as defined under the Central Depositories Act, he may appoint not more than two (2) proxies in respect of each Securities Account he holds in ordinary shares of the Company standing to the credit of the said Securities Account.
+- Every member entitled to attend and vote at the meeting is entitled to appoint a proxy/proxies to attend participate, speak and vote for him/her but his attendance shall automatically revoke the proxy's authority.
+A proxy may but need not be a member of the Company. - A member shall be entitled to appoint not more than two (2) proxies to attend, vote and speak at the same meeting.
+Where a member appoints more than one (1) proxy, the appointment shall be invalid unless he/she specifies the proportion of his/her holdings to be represented by each proxv. - Where a member of the Company is an authorised nominee as defined under the Central Depositories Act, he may appoint not more than two (2) proxies in respect of each Securities Account he holds in ordinary shares of the Company standing to the credit of the said Securities Account.